 - Friday: 6 a.m. - 5 p.m.

-The Adaptive Recreation Opportunities program provides quality and equal opportunities for recreation and leisure programs to community members with disabilities.
+The ARO program provides quality and equal opportunities for recreation and leisure programs to community members with disabilities.
 The ARO program offers healthy and fun experiences through the following three basic service areas: